WebAssembly/stack-switching/proposals/tasks/Explainer.md

   } // Loop until something interesting happens
 }
 ```
->We don't include in this example, the code to construct the array of fibers.
+>We don't include, in this example, the code to construct the array of fibers.
 >This is left as an exercise.

 The WebAssembly translation of this is complex but not involved: